jacobjjasper/Rush-Hour-BCE/results/README.md

 field.
 A truck has a length of 3, so it cannot move more than 2 steps less than the size of the field.

 However, the resulting upper bound is an overestimation.
 To calculate the state space of the game, we allowed the vehicles to overlap.
 In fact, the vehicles are not allowed to overlap, so the actual state space will be smaller than the function suggests.
-To level off this upper bound, especially for the larger fields, we calculated new state spaces, taking into account that vehicles in the same row or column block each other in every state.
+To level off this upper bound, especially for the larger fields, we calculated new state spaces, taking into account that vehicles in the same row or column block each other.
+Using this constraint, we can calculate a new upper bound of our state space with the following formula:

+_upper_bound = (field size - 1)^free cars_ * _(field size - 2)^free trucks_ * _(other options)_

+where 'other options' is to be filled as such: if two cars are situated on the same row on a 6x6 board, 'other options' is (6 - 1 - 2)^2.
+In other words, there are two cars who can move over 6 (field size) minus one (taking in account their own length) minus two (the other car's space).

 The table below shows this upper bound of our state space for each game.
+We found it hard to establish a viable lower bound for the state space of each individual game.
+To avoid setting the lower bound at 0, we established the lower bound of each game by running a breadth-first search algorithm.
+The rendered outcome would be the lower bound of our game, as this is the least amount of moves needed to get to the solution.

 ||Game 1|Game 2|Game 3|
 |---| :--- | :--- | :---|